Cognism vs Scalelist

 • Do you need intent data and buying signals to prioritize accounts, or is accurate contact information your main bottleneck?

-• Is your team ready for enterprise infrastructure, or do you need a lightweight tool you can start using today?
+• Is your team ready for enterprise infrastructure, or do you need a lightweight tool you can start using today -- and do you need to understand why an account is ready to buy, not just who works there?

 In short, here's what we recommend:

 Cognism serves revenue teams that need accurate, compliant contact data focused on European markets.
 Its Diamond Data phone-verified mobile numbers deliver a 20% connection rate, 7x the industry standard, and its database covers 440M+ contacts across 100M+ companies.
 With DNC screening across 15 international markets, Cognism is the strongest option for teams selling into the UK and Europe.
+Cognism carries a G2 rating of 4.6/5 from 2,415 reviews, reflecting consistent satisfaction among outbound-focused sales teams.
 However, pricing is opaque (no published figures), there's no free tier, and Cognism lacks built-in sales engagement or sequencing, so you'll need separate tools for outreach.

 Scalelist is an enrichment tool for sales teams and founders who already know who they want to reach and need verified emails and mobile numbers fast.
 Its Chrome Extension extracts leads from LinkedIn Sales Navigator and enriches them with verified contact data, using a pay-for-results credit model where you pay only when data is found.
 At $99/month for 5,000 credits, it's accessible for small teams.
 But Scalelist is not a discovery database.
 It works on your existing lists rather than helping you find new accounts, its integrations are limited (Salesforce and Pipedrive are still "coming soon"), and mobile enrichment at 20 credits per number adds up fast.